pjvillano/pjvillano/README.md

 I am also a technical consultant to emerging technology and space companies via my two firms, New Harbor Collective and Villano Ventures.

-Please reach out if you are interested in teaming or learning more.- 📫 How to reach me ... pjvillano+github@gmail.com or villano@ionq.co
+Please reach out if you are interested in teaming or learning more.

+pjvillano+github@gmail.com or villano@ionq.co

 https://pjvillano.bearblog.dev/